 If you have a citation to a known case as a starting point, and that citation includes an unfamiliar abbreviation or acronym, use one of the following resources to help you decipher the citation and identify the source in which the case was published:

-Once you have identified the name of the source, search for it by title in the library's online catalog to see if it is available in print or online.
+Once you have identified the name of the source, the next step is to determine if the source is available in print or online.
+To do so, use the Advanced Search and select Law Library Catalog.
+Then select Title as the search field and enter the name of the source in the search box.
 Don't hesitate to ask a librarian if you need help.

 If you don't have a citation, start by identifying the relevant institution or jurisdiction.
 Are you looking for decisions issued by a UN treaty body, a regional commission or tribunal, or a national court?
 Once you have made this determination, use the links above to access the available sources for retrieving decisions issued by the relevant institution or jurisdiction.